JKorf/Binance.Net/README.md

 });
 ```

-When no longer listening to private endpoints the `client.StopUserStream` method should be used to signal the Binance server the stream can be closed.
+When no longer listening to private endpoints the `client.StopUserStream` method in `BinanceClient` should be used to signal the Binance server the stream can be closed.

 ### AutoTimestamp
 For some private calls a timestamp has to be send to the Binance server.
 This timestamp in combination with the recvWindow parameter in the request will determine how long the request will be valid.
 If more than the recvWindow in miliseconds has passed since the provided timestamp the request will be rejected.